sveneisenschmidt/yay/docs/how-to.md

 ## How to connect to GitLab

-Famous git platform GitHub uses the concept of webhooks [(official documentation)](https://developer.github.com/webhooks/) to connect their own and third party systems in a simple way.
-With this in mind it is possible to connect GitHub and Yay very easily, the only needed part is a custom processor that is able to interpret the payload sent by GitHub, process and transform it so Yay is able to process it as well.
-A custom processor for GitHub is shipped by Yay.
+Emerging git platform Gitlab uses the concept of webhooks [(official documentation)](https://docs.gitlab.com/ce/user/project/integrations/webhooks.html) to connect their own and third party systems in a simple way.
+With this in mind it is possible to connect Gitlab and Yay very easily, the only needed part is a custom processor that is able to interpret the payload sent by Gitlab, process and transform it so Yay is able to process it as well.
+A custom processor for Gitlab is shipped by Yay.

 ```yml
 integration: